-For the thickness and depth, the DGM-deep v4.0 model (TNO, 2014) is used as a basis, which consists of depth and thickness grids at (Main) Group level.
+For the thickness and depth maps, the deep Digital Geological Model, DGM-deep v4.0 (TNO (2014)), is used as a basis, which consists of depth and thickness grids at (Main) Group level.
 The layers of DGM-deep v4.0 model are based on extensive seismic interpretation and are calibrated with about 800 wells.
-For ThermoGIS, the areal extent, thickness and depth of the Rotliegend, the Zechstein and the lower Cretaceous, were updated with respect to DGM-deep v4.0 using the interpretation of a confidential well near Middenmeer, which was released by the operator for this purpose.
+For ThermoGIS, the areal extent, thickness and depth of the Rotliegend, the Zechstein and the Lower Cretaceous, were updated with respect to DGM-deep v4.0 using the interpretation of confidential wells released by the operator for this purpose.

-A Group may consists of multiple aquifers and aquitards.
+A Group may consist of multiple aquifers and aquitards.
 The depth and thickness of the aquifers that exist within the (Main) Groups were modelled for ThermoGIS using information of 3855 wells, which is significantly more than the 800 wells that were used for the calibration of DGM-deep v4.0.
 Therefore, discrepancies may exist between the two models.
 Kriging and convergent gridding are used to create thickness maps from the well data points.
-This also yields a variance, which is used as uncertainty in the calculations.
+This also yields a variance, which is used as uncertainty in the subsequent calculations.
 This uncertainty represents the aerial interpolation uncertainty and not the uncertainty of the well data points themselves.